Argus

 What I learned

-Corrective RAG with Cohere Rerank is genuinely better than vanilla vector search for legal text.
+Cohere Rerank 3.5 is genuinely better than vanilla vector search for legal text.
 The reranker understands that "indemnification cap" and "liability ceiling" are the same concept in a way that cosine distance often doesn't.
+Spent the most iteration time on the Hub side where retrieval quality determines whether the spotter flags real issues or generic ones.